-On account of water damage, fire damage or any other disaster restoration project Grand Junction trusts Delta Restoration Services® of Western Colorado.
-We’re your full-service property disaster cleanup and restoration company.
+For water and fire damage repair, or any other disaster restoration project, Grand Junction trusts Delta Restoration Services® of Western Colorado.
+We are a local, full-service property disaster cleanup and restoration company.
 Our staff and rapid response crews are on call 24/7, ready to get started reclaiming your property right away and getting your life back to normal.
-Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times.
+Delta Restoration Services® of Western Colorado: Peace of Mind During Uncertain Times®.

 Delta Restoration Services® experts are highly trained and certified in all phases of disaster cleanup, repair, mitigation and restoration.
 We've built our business on our commitment to our customers, ensuring that we protect your property like it's our own, rebuild and restore it like our families will live there or our employees will work there.